fabricjs/fabric.js/test/cra-template/README.md

 ```
 3. open `./common` and start working.

-File changes from `./common` will be built to the app.
+File changes from `./common` will get built to the app.
 **Make sure you work on files in `./common`.**